-“Unmotivated seeing of connections” accompanied by a “specific experience of an abnormal meaningfulness”. — Klaus Conrad
+“The unmotivated seeing of connections” accompanied by a “specific experience of an abnormal meaningfulness”. — Klaus Conrad

-In clearer words, Seeing connection and meaning in data because we want it to be there, not because it really is.
+More simply, Apophenia is seeing connections and meaning in data because we want it to be there, not because it really is.

-3 aspects of Apophenia
+3 Forms of Apophenia:

 - Confirmation bias – From a background of randomly distributed items; associating items that have no connection except that they fit the story you are already telling yourself.